How to Grow Coriander at Home

 One of the biggest challenges when growing coriander from seeds is premature bolting (flowering).
 Preventing coriander from bolting requires attention to several factors:

-• Choose slow-bolting varieties: Some best coriander varieties are bred specifically to resist bolting
+- Choose slow-bolting varieties: Some of the best coriander varieties are bred specifically to resist bolting

 If you notice your plants beginning to form tall central stems, harvest immediately as the flavor changes once bolting begins.